arianaporroche/lab2-web-server-arianaporroche/REPORT.md

 - Enabled **HTTP/2 and SSL** support by configuring a self-signed certificate in `application.yml` and using a PKCS12 keystore (`localhost.p12`) with environment variable `$env:KEYSTORE_PASSWORD`.

 ### Bonus opportunities
+3. **Verify Response Compression**
+    - Implemented integration tests to check **HTTP response compression** when the client requests it:
+        - The test sends a GET request to `/time` with the header `Accept-Encoding: gzip`.
+        - Asserts that the response includes the header `Content-Encoding: gzip`, confirming compression.
+        - Ensures that the header `Vary: Accept-Encoding` is always present, which is necessary for correct HTTP caching behavior.
+        - Additional test confirms that small responses not meeting the compression threshold are not compressed, while still returning the `Vary` header.

 7. **Implement Swagger/OpenAPI Documentation**
     - Implemented **Swagger/OpenAPI documentation** for the `/time` endpoint.
     - Added **`SwaggerConfig.kt`** to configure OpenAPI metadata (title, version, description, contact, license).